Mill of the Stone Women: Plot

 When Hans leaves, Gregorius and Dr. Bohlem reveal their plot: they deliberately drugged him to make him appear insane, thus giving a reason for him to be ejected from the mill and separated from the obsessive Elfie.
 That night, Dr. Bohlem and Gregorius bring Annelore, a local woman whom they have kidnapped, to a makeshift procedure room hidden in the mill.
 There they drain Annelore of her blood, killing her, and transfuse it to Elfie, reviving her.
 Gregorius then uses Annelore's corpse as one of his next art projects—his sculptures of women are, in fact, real victims encased in wax.

 Meanwhile, Hans convalesces with Liselotte and her friend, Ralf.
 However, Hans is still troubled by his apparent hallucinations at the mill, and recalls seeing the missing Annelore tied to a chair in the basement.
-Hans and Ralf subsequently discover that Liselotte has gone missing, and rush to the mill to locate her.
+Hans and Ralf subsequently discover that Liselotte has gone missing, and rush towards the mill to locate her.
 There they find Annelore's corpse coated in wax, in preparation for her addition to Gregorius's display.
 Meanwhile, Gregorius and Bohlem prepare to use an antidote Bohlem has developed, which they intend to transfuse into Elfie using Liselotte's blood.
-However, when Bohlem professes his love for Elfie, Gregorius attacks him, eventually stabbing him to death.
+However, when Bohlem professes his love for Elfie, Gregorius attacks him, eventually stabbing the doctor to death.
 Gregorius attempts to begin the transfusion himself, but finds that the bottle containing Bohlem's antidote shattered in his pocket when he collapsed.
 Hans and Ralf rescue Liselotte from the basement operating room.
 With his daughter dead, Gregorius sets fire to the mill.
-Hans, Ralf and Liselotte manage to escape, and Gregorius is immolated along with his carousel of "sculptures."
+Hans, Ralf, and Liselotte manage to escape, as Gregorius is immolated along with his carousel of "sculptures".